 Until the early 1950s, all programming was done at the level of simple instructions.
-The problem with instructions at this level is that they are not easy for touch it.
-They told me humans to write and understand, and you need many simple instructions before you have a useful program.
+The problem with instructions at this level is that they are not easy for humans to write and understand, and you need many simple instructions before you have a useful program.